What is cannabis?

 Visit the Student Health Portal and select “Alcohol and Other Drug- Wellness Meeting (initial).”

-WashU Recovery Group for students curious about or in recovery
+WashU Recovery Community for students curious about or in recovery

 Ursa’s Nite Life hosts free, substance-free events.
 Find their next event on their IG: Ursasnitelife